The words ‘insider trading’ might conjure images of certain celebs behind bars … but do you really know what insider trading is?

 Insider trading is pretty much what it sounds like: making trades with the benefit of insider information.

 Typically, insider trading refers to an individual or entity trading a company stock or other security based on information that isn’t readily available to the public.

 Types of Insider Trading

-Did you know that there’s more than one type of insider trading?
+There’s more than one type of insider trading…

 In spite of the negative connotation of the phrase, insider trading isn’t always illegal.
 It depends on who’s doing the trading, how they got their information, and when they buy or sell.

 Let’s talk a little more about both: illegal insider trading and legal insider trading.

 Per the U.S. Securities and Exchange Commission (aka the SEC), illegal insider trading refers to:“buying or selling a security, in breach of a fiduciary duty or other relationship of trust and confidence, while in possession of material, nonpublic information about the security.
 Insider trading violations may also include “tipping” such information, securities trading by the person “tipped,” and securities trading by those who misappropriate such information.”

 In short, this means that if someone obtains information about a company or its stock that isn’t publicly available to get an edge in trading, it’s considered an unfair advantage.
 And it can be punishable by law.